Never-Before-Seen Deleted Scenes For The Original ‘Ghostbusters’ Unveiled

 Bloody-Disgusting pointed out that serious fans of the Ghostbusters were losing their minds on the Facebook page of Ghost Corps due to the “Fort Detmerring” tape label.
 It refers to a scene that is widely known to the fans but has never been seen by the public eye.

-In the scene, Ray Stantz (Aykroyd) is in the Single Officers’ Quarters at Fort Detmerring and laying in a lavish four-poster bed.
+In the scene, Ray Stantz (Aykroyd) is in the Single Officers’ Quarters at Fort Detmerring and laying in a lavish four-post bed.
 A few things transpire and Ray ends up having a sexual encounter with a ghost and being questioned about it by Winston Zeddemore (Ernie Hudson).

 A small portion of that scene made it into a music montage during the completed movie, but fans have always wanted the whole scene.
 Maybe, there could be a chance that it will finally be revealed for the entire world to see.